 Following completion of the successful five-well appraisal programme, Shaikan was declared a commercial discovery in August 2012.

 In January 2013 the Shaikan Field Development Plan was submitted and gained approval from the Kurdistan Regional Government's Ministry of Natural Resources in June 2013, the Company then commenced commercial production operations and subsequently crude oil export sales.

 Two production facilities capable of producing 40,000 barrels of oil per day ("bopd") are currently in operation at Shaikan.
 Shaikan is being developed in phases and future targets aim to see production levels increase to 110,000bopd as the FDP is implemented, until eventually reaching a plateau as full field development is realised.
 A field of Shaikan’s magnitude will require additional production facilities.

-In July 2015 we gained access to the export pipeline and 100% of our crude oil is now trucked a distance of some 120 km to Fishkhabour on the Turkish border for injection into the international export pipeline, which runs to the port of Ceyhan on the Turkish coast.
+In July 2015 we gained access to the export pipeline and 100% of our crude oil was being trucked a distance of some 120 km to Fishkhabour on the Turkish border for injection into the international export pipeline, which runs to the port of Ceyhan on the Turkish coast.

 From the end of February 2017 the Kurdistan Regional Government's Ministry of Natural Resources began exporting all Shaikan crude production via trucks to Turkey.
 Subsequently, no Shaikan crude is currently being injected into the Kirkuk-Ceyhan export pipeline at Fishkhabour, until further notice by the MNR.
 The Company has been informed that the new arrangement is required by the MNR for its overall crude oil export quality management and is expected to be temporary.